-- Badass Decay: The show's King Sombra is a One-Man Army.
-This version is just a downright-sad Zero-Effort Boss.
+- Badass Decay: The show's King Sombra is a One-Man Army; this Sombra is a downright-sad Zero-Effort Boss.

 - Breather Boss: The Diamond Dogs are noticeably easier than most of the previous bosses, despite being the penultimate bosses.